chuwy/django-backup/README.rst

 Repository: http://github.com/andybak/django-backup

-Backup, compress and restore database and media files.
+Backup, compress and restore Django database and media files.
 Transfer them via email or FTP and maintain a set number of dated versions on remote FTP server.

 Requirements